sodadata/docs/soda/glossary.md

 ### analyze
 {% include glossary-analyze.md %}

+### built-in metric
+An out-of-the-box metric that you can configure in a scan YAML file.
+There are two kinds of built-in metrics: [dataset](#dataset-metric), which are metrics that apply to an entire dataset, and [column](#column-metric), which are metrics that apply to individual columns in a dataset.

+By contrast, you can use [custom metrics]({% link soda-sql/sql_metrics.md %}#custom-metrics), also known as SQL metrics, to define SQL queries in a scan YAML file in Soda SQL.

 ### column
-A column in a table in your warehouse.
+A column in a dataset in your data source.

 ### column configuration key
 The key in the key-value pair that you use to define what qualifies as a valid value in a column.
-A Soda SQL scan uses the value of a column configuration key to determine if it should pass or fail a test on a column.
-For example, in `valid_format: UUID` , `valid_format` is a column configuration key and `UUID` is the only format of the data in the column that Soda SQL considers valid.
-See [Column metrics]({% link soda-sql/sql_metrics.md %}#column-metrics).
+A Soda scan uses the value of a column configuration key to determine if it should pass or fail a test.
+For example, in `valid_format: UUID` , `valid_format` is a column configuration key and `UUID` is the only format of the data in the column that Soda considers valid.
+See [Column configuration keys]({% link soda/metrics.md %}#column-configuration-keys-or-validity-rules).

 ### column metric
-A property of the data of a single column in your database.
-Use a column metric to define tests that apply to specific columns in a table during a scan.
-See [Column metrics]({% link soda-sql/sql_metrics.md %}#column-metrics).
+A property of the data of a single column in your data source.
+Use a column metric to define tests that apply to specific columns in a dataset during a scan.
+See [Column metrics]({% link soda/metrics.md %}#column-metrics).

 ### configuration key
 The key in the key-value pair that you use to define configuration in your scan YAML file.
 See [Scan YAML configuration keys]({% link soda-sql/scan-yaml.md %}#scan-yaml-configuration-keys).